-The one-on-one meeting is where you can be direct and find out what you need to know – don’t leave it up to your boss to tell you, because they’re likely to be busy, distracted, shy or unsure of what they should communicate to you.
+The one-on-one meeting you have with your boss is where you can be direct and find out what you need to know – don’t leave it up to your boss to tell you, because they’re likely busy, distracted, or unsure of what they should communicate to you.

 If you take an active role in the meeting then you can use it to get what you want from your job.

-These are some good questions to ask during meetings.
-You don’t have to (and shouldn’t) ask the entire list every time – instead, pick questions according to what you need to know and what seems to work best with your boss:
+According to Keith, these are some of the best questions to ask your boss during meetings.
+You don’t have to (and shouldn’t) ask the entire list every time – instead, pick questions according to what you need to know and what seems to work best with your boss.

 Checking in with expectations:

 - What am I doing that is working and why?
 Do you want more of this and how?